 Serving Families of Los Angeles, Calabasas, Westlake Village and San Fernando Valley, CA

-At SSS Legal & Consultancy Services, we help clients make charitable gifts in the most tax-efficient manner.
+At SSS Legal & Consultancy Services, APC, we help clients make charitable gifts in the most tax-efficient manner.
 Charitable giving is personally rewarding, and it can also provide considerable tax savings.
 Some charitable giving strategies can save capital gains taxes, increase income, and provide beneficiaries with an income for life.
 A charitable plan can be set up as part of your revocable living trust planning, coming into existence at the time of your death, or as a stand-alone plan during your lifetime.
 Below are examples of techniques used in our tax and charitable planning process.

 Charitable Lead Trust